joecorcoran/detergent/README.md

 ## Contributing & testing

 Flush the repo onto your SSD and have a butchers at `test.js`.
-It's very minimalistic testing setup using [AVA](https://github.com/avajs/ava), with TAP output (formatter via Faucet).
+It's very minimalistic testing setup using [AVA](https://github.com/avajs/ava) and [Istanbul CLI](https://github.com/istanbuljs/nyc).
+Currently the Detergent has ten options and each option can affect the output of the library.
+This means, we have to test each feature against every possible combination of the settings — that's 2^10=1024 tests for each unit test!
+I coded up an auxiliary library, [object-boolean-combinations](https://github.com/revelt/object-boolean-combinations) which generates an array of all possible variations and feeds that into AVA.
+See its readme file to learn more how it works.

+Tests take around 5 minutes to complete:

 ```bash
 npm test
 ```

-If you want to contribute, please do.
-If it's code contribution, please supplement `test.js` with tests covering your code.
+If you want to contribute, don't hesitate.
+If it's a code contribution, please supplement `test.js` with tests covering your code.
+This library uses JS Standard notation.

 ## Licence